codeclimate/codeclimate-rubocop/config/contents/lint/missing_super.md

 missing method.
 In other cases, the theoretical ideal handling could be challenging or verbose for no actual gain.

+Autocorrection is not supported because the position of `super` cannot be determined automatically.

+`Object` and `BasicObject` are allowed by this cop because of their stateless nature.
+However, sometimes you might want to allow other parent classes from this cop, for example in the case of an abstract class that is not meant to be called with `super`.
+In those cases, you can use the `AllowedParentClasses` option to specify which classes should be allowed *in addition to* `Object` and `BasicObject`.

 ### Example:
     # bad
     class Employee < Person